 When it comes to baking, sheet pans are often an essential part of the process.
 Whether you’re whipping up a sheet pan supper for the family or carefully crafting a cranberry-apple slab pie, a chef’s cookie pan or sheet is likely to see plenty of wear and tear.
 Before you throw away a favorite pan because of baked-on cooking grime, try this easy way to clean baking sheets, rimmed or unrimmed.
-(Ever wonder which pan is best for the job?
-We’ve got you covered.)
+(Or, you can try Taste of Home’s nonstick baking sheets to keep the grime away in the first place!)

 How to Clean a Baking Sheet